Autumn 2021 (Qld/Part 1)

 Waking up the next morning we had a jam packed plan to find as many of the local herp species as possible before having to take Justin back to Boggabri.
 Once again we headed straight out onto the floodplain to some of the flip spots Tyler and I had created the previous year.
 The first part of the morning was fairly quiet, it was still likely too early in the season for the tin to turn up too many good finds.
 We did, however, come across a fresh hit monster Spotted Black (Pseudechis guttatus) and I’m starting to believe that the curse of only finding them dor is real.
 The final tin area did yield another Grey Snake (Hemiaspis damelii), but none of us were willing to brave the mosquitoes for photos.
 Giving up on flipping, we headed to a nearby area that I’d received a tip off had some odd looking Robust Ctenotus (Ctenotus robustus).
 After poking around some logs for a while, a juvenile patternless individual was sourced for photos, along with a slightly more regular looking patterned one.

 After finishing our skinky photos we made the run for Mt Kaputar, with a necessary pitstop in town for food.
 Justin hadn’t been up the iconic mountain before and conditions were looking good, the perfect way to round out the day.
 Our first stop was down towards the base of the national park and soon enough we had two skink species not often seen in that part of the state, several South-eastern Sliders (Lerista bougainvilii), and a Two-clawed Worm-skink (Anomalopus leuckartii).
-Leaving the drier, scrubby slopes behind we then headed for the sub-alpine habitat towards the summit, with a few more new species for Justin (Eastern Earless Skinks (Hemiergis talbingoensis), Tussock Skinks (Pseudemoia pagenstecheri) and Red-throated Skinks (Acritoscincus platynotum)) found amongst the snow grass.
+Leaving the drier, scrubby slopes behind we then headed for the sub-alpine habitat towards the summit, with a few more new species for Justin (Eastern Earless Skinks (Hemiergis talbingoensis), Tussock Skinks (Pseudemoia pagenstecheri) and Red-throated Skinks (Acritoscincus platynotum)) found among the snow grass.
 After cleaning up the forest species, we ducked out onto one of the several outcrops that form the only known habitat for the Mt Kaputar Rock Skink (Egernia roomi).
 This species was only officially described in 2019 and has the smallest range of any vertebrate in the state, needless to say it is one of my favourite locals.
 It didn’t take long before several were spied for Justin, and we sat around for a while observing an adult and several juveniles utilising the same crack.
 With most of our day time targets found along with quite a few photos, we shot back down the mountain in time for an early feed.
 We’d be back later that night for the nocturnal denizens.

 Fed and watered, the three of us returned predominantly in search of one species, the Granite Belt Thick-tailed Gecko (Uvidicolus sphyrurus).
 Unfortunately, with all the rain the area had received and the resulting explosion in plant growth along with rodent plagues, spotlighting was hard work and the gecko was nowhere to be seen.
 Several of the more common Thick-tailed Gecko (Underwoodisaurus milii) were found crossing the road, along with some Burton’s Legless Lizards (Lialis burtonis) and Red-naped Snakes (Furina diadema) as consolation prizes.
 Abandoning our gecko search, we once again returned to the summit area and after some effort I was able to track down a Bibron’s Toadlet (Pseudophryne bibronii).
 It was a rather attractive male but the search had been frustrating, they were calling much more feebly than when I’d heard them last year.
 Retreating down to lower elevations, it was once again a sad farewell as we left Justin back in Boggabri, work commitments preventing him from joining us for the trip.